cs3110/textbook/src/chapters/data/ounit.md

 testing requires essentially no effort.

 Here's an example of TDD.
 We deliberately choose an exceedingly simple function to implement, so that the process is clear.
-Suppose we are working with a datatype for days:
+Suppose we are working with a data type for days:

 ```ocaml
 type day = Sunday | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday